christianandredietrich/iOS-SDK/properties.md

 Mode for opening a file.

 Identifies different methods for opening or creating a file.
-This is is passed to implementations of the NXRemoteFileIOInterfaceprotocol to indicate how a file should be opened.
+This is passed to implementations of the NXRemoteFileIOInterfaceprotocol to indicate how a file should be opened.

 ```
 typedef enum NXFileMode_ NXFileMode